NeuroDevCo/babylab-redcap/README.md

 ### On Windows

-To run the app in your browser, run the following command in your terminal:
+To run the app in your browser in **Windows**, run the following command in your terminal:

 ```bash
 python -m flask --app babylab.app run
 ```

-Open your browser and go to [http://127.0.0.1:5000](http://127.0.0.1:5000).
-Log in with your API authentication token (and maybe your email), and you should be ready to go!

-### On Linux or macOS

-To run the app in your browser, run the following command in your terminal:
+To run the app in your browser in **Linux or macOS**, run the following command in your terminal:

 ```bash
 python3 -m flask --app babylab.app run